|

 Bundaberg Rum Distillery.
 His trade involved the repairing the old kegs used for the

-transportation of the rum and from time to time, he also
+transportation of the rum and from time to time, he also helped with the

 construction and maintenance work on the large maturation vats.